-Executive Function Coaching and Tutoring in Greenwich, CT
+Executive Function Coaching in Greenwich, CT

 Start with a free consultation and leave with a clear plan.

-Book a Free Consultation
+Book a Free Consultation →

 Our Philosophy: We Don’t Believe in Lazy

 At DES, we don’t believe in “lazy” as a diagnosis.
 When a student isn’t producing, it’s almost always a skills issue, a systems issue, a confidence issue—or a mismatch between demands and support.
-Our job is to identify the bottleneck and build a plan that makes follow-through realistic, repeatable, and sustainable.

 We call it functional academics—because learning shouldn’t live on paper.
 The goal is independence.
 Students don’t just understand strategies; they apply them in real time, in real classes, under real pressure.